 - And as part of employer’s risk assessment for fatigue, risk reduction strategies could be implemented so that fatigue becomes less of a factor.
 For example airline pilots are required to make preparations for landing well ahead of the event.
 This reduces fatigue based errors when time-critical decisions are being made during landing.

-- John Salter, Director of our HR/IR consultancy, BTS Accord says that you should ensure that all employees have a specific clause relating to fatigue in their Contract of Employment.
+- John Salter, BTLawyers HR Consultant, says that you should ensure that all employees have a specific clause relating to fatigue in their Contract of Employment.
 He says ‘You need to go beyond just having a policy, you need to have specific conditions in your employment contracts, such as ‘you will not drive for X hours after working a shift of X hours’’.

 - If you do restrict staff from travelling when their shifts end, you might need to ‘pay them to sleep’.